Important Updates

 These wage-driven immigration decisions do not operate in isolation.
 They intersect directly with internal compensation frameworks, workforce planning and employee relations.

-The role of a business immigration lawyer is to advise on classification defensibility, regulatory compliance and immigration risk.
-But when immigration program design begins to influence compensation positioning and workforce dynamics, alignment with employment counsel and compensation teams becomes essential.
+The role of a business immigration lawyer is to advise on regulatory compliance and immigration risk, ensuring that immigration processes align with governing requirements.
+When immigration program design has downstream effects on compensation positioning or broader workforce dynamics, coordination with employment counsel and compensation teams becomes essential.

 Early, cross-functional coordination allows employers to: